ecomfe/react-hooks/packages/snapshot/docs/useSnapshotState.md

 ## useSnapshotState

-Creates a state with version history and provides `undo` and `redo` function to traverse the history.
+Creates a state with version history and provides `undo` and `redo` functions to traverse the history.

 ```typescript
 export interface SnapshotOptions {